alejandrodnm/nine_digits_server/README.md

 Clients will not sit idle, so connections will be close based on the TCP implementation of the host machine.

+Uses dets instead of ets in order to restore the state of the run if the application crashes.

 ## Installation

 Elixir 1.6